sikoba/sko-public/docusaurus/docs/vocabulary.md

 ## Connection

-A connection is a relation between two users; it can be sent from one user and answered by another user; once accepted, the uses are connected and they can grant each other credit lines.
+A connection means that two users **know** each other **and might be willing to transact with each other on credit**.
+A connection request initiated by one user **must be** accepted by the other user for the connection to become effective.

 ## Credit line

-A credit line is a relation of trust from one user to another; it means that the user who sent the credit line offer (creditor), trusts the other user (debtor) for IOU payments.
+A credit line represents a relationship of trust in which one user enables another user to pay with an IOU.
+Each credit line is configurable individually: you can select a preferred currency, set the maximum amount you are willing to be owed, determine the repayment target and interest rate.

 Users can grant credit lines to each other: